thubregtsen/qhack/submission/blogpost.md

  - Implemented prediction of samples on full-scale MNIST images using the Google Floq service, and provided a demo to encourage scientists to think bigger.
  - Ran circuits on IonQ and Rigetti devices to calculate a kernel matrix.
 We use two novel noise mitagition techniques to use the calculated matrices to classify a dataset, which we achieve with 100% accuracy.

-And so, before us the dawn of a new day.
+And so, before us, the dawn of a new day.
 The _kernel tamers_ legacy is PAC guaranteed to be passed on for at least one more generation.
+Of course none of this would have been possible without the legendary support we received along the way.
+Minstrels of every land have come to learn the incredible doings of Xanadu and the Xanaduers who so perfectly have guided us throughout QHack2021.
+Without their many attentions, pieces of advice, and quick and helpful responses, we would have been at a loss.
+Equally lost would we have been without the aid we received from our faithful allies.
+We raise our mugs in cheering to Sandbox@Alphabet and AWS, and through them also Rigetti and IonQ.
+Being able to run our errands on state-of-the-art devices was an unbeatable experience.

-As rightful heirs of the kernel methodists, we will stay true to our traditions and strive to provide beautiful math and strong theory to back up our initial findings from this week.
+Thus, as the rightful heirs of the kernel methodists, we will stay true to our traditions and strive to provide beautiful math and strong theory to back up our initial findings from this week.
 You can expect to hear from us soon, before the next war startles the dust that will settle past the current one.

 ### References